 Grady Ranch is a local, fourth generation family farm located near Whigham, a small Southwest Georgia town.
 Our mission at Grady Ranch is to provide the consumer with the highest quality agricultural product we are able to produce, while practicing natural and environmentally sustainable stewardship of the land in order to maintain it for future generations.
 We are dedicated to being a transparent and authentic family business, striving at all times to apply the highest level of integrity in all business practices.
 All of the cattle are bred, born, and raised here on our farm.
 The cattle are allowed to graze and grow at their own rate, using open rotational grazed pastures.
 They are free of hormones and antibiotics.
 Grady Ranch feels that grass fed, grass finished, pasture raised beef is better for the environment, for the animal, and for you.

 GRADY Ranch produces 100% Grassfed and Grass Finished Angus Beef.
 All of our animals are individually processed, the meat is never commingled.
 All standard cuts are available, please click the pricing button above to view available cuts.
 You may contact us directly for purchase.
 Online ordering is available weekly through the Red Hills Online Market, Sunday 8am - Wednesday 6am, with pick up on Thursdays in Tallahassee, FL and Thomasville, GA at Sweet Grass Dairy.

-* Our products are available for both commercial and private
+Our products are available for both commercial and private purchase